asdian/CS1.6-Tuts/README.md

 <a name="my-custom-anchor-point"></a>
 > [!NOTE]
 > ### Why specific build 3266 is required?
-> That Metahook plugin currently only works with build 3266.
+> The Metahook plugin we're going to use currently only works with build 3266.
 That's why it requires build 3266, which is quite hard to find nowadays.
 Thanks to archive.org I can find one that easy to download and install without crappy files (clean).